makle04/CW2024/README.md

    4.4.
 Sometimes after countdown reaches 1, text is not gone straight away

-        4.4.1  CountdownText should be removed once it reaches one and gameplay has started
+        4.4.1  CountdownText should be removed once it reaches one and gameplay has started.

+   4.5.
+Pause method not pausing when in countdown.

+        4.5.1.
+During countdown, when pressed P, it doesnt pause and it continues gameply 4.5.2.
+When press P it should pause the whole game including countdown.

    **5. New Java Classes**